envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is the MVC pattern?
 A: Software design pattern for programming that proposes to separate the code of the programs by their different responsibilities.

+### 9. Databases

+#### C1

+Q: From what year did SQL (relational) databases start to be used?
+A: They started to be used in the 80's and until today they are still the most popular option.

+Q: What is a relational database?
+A: The principle of relational databases is based on the organization of information in small pieces, which are related to each other through the relationship of identifiers.
+This allows to make relationships with other tables (which is the representation of the entity in the database).

+Q: What is ACID?
+A: It means Atomicity, Consistency, Isolation and Durability.
+These are properties that relational databases bring to systems and allow them to be more robust and less vulnerable to failures.

+Q: What is a NO-SQL (non-relational) database?
+A: As its name suggests, non-relational databases are those that, unlike relational databases, do not have an identifier that serves as a relationship between one set of data and another.
+They are very useful when we do not have an exact schema of what is going to be stored.

+Q: What is an ORM?
+A: Object Relational Mapping, is a programming model that consists of the transformation of the tables of a database, in a series of entities (a model, class or a simple object) that simplify the basic tasks of access to the data for the programmer.

+Q: What is an ODM?
+A: It is the same as an ORM but it is intended for non-relational databases (NO-SQL).

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto